AtoshDustosh/HIT-course-project-machine_learning/README.md

   3) k-means and GMM cluster
   4) PCA

-Tools used for implementation - IntelliJ IDEA Operating system - windows 10
+Tools used for implementation - IntelliJ IDEA.
+Operating system - windows 10.
-Programming language - Java
+Programming language - Java.

 All libraries are included separately in the programs.